 For most people, the holiday season comes filled with chances to spend time with loved ones, nosh on great food, and yes, make a toast with some of the season's best bubbly.
 But there’s something you should know.
 Whether you prefer champagne, wine, mixed drinks, or beer, be aware that alcohol and teeth aren't natural allies.
 So, it’s important to know how alcohol can affect your teeth and why you might choose one drink over another.

-Alcohol And Teeth: Three Things To Consider Before You Drink
+Alcohol and Teeth: Three Things To Consider Before You Drink

 A dry brut champagne typically has just 0.5 grams of sugar per 5-ounce serving.
-A doux champagne on the sweeter end of the spectrum can have anywhere between 8 and 10 grams of sugar, making a drier champagne the better choice with respect to your teeth.
+Conversely, a champagne on the sweeter end of the spectrum can have anywhere between 8 and 10 grams of sugar.
+Therefore drier champagne is the better choice with respect to your teeth.

 Wine has a similar spectrum, with a typical dry white wine weighing in at roughly 3 grams of sugar per 5-ounce serving relative to a whopping 8 grams of sugar for a sweet red wine, sherry, or port.

 When in doubt, opt for a drier drink for healthier teeth!